rajashekar/eCommerce-application/README.md

 mvn clean deploy
 docker-compose up -d
 ```
+You can also up each instance
+- To start eCommerce application `docker-compose -f docker-compose-app.yml up`
+- To start jenkins `docker-compose -f docker-compose-jenkins.yml up`
+- To start splunk `docker-compose -f docker-compose-splunk.yml up`
+- To start splunk forwarder `docker-compose -f docker-compose-splunk-forward.yml up`

 Note 1: `mvn clean deploy` will run build, tests, package, build image and deploy image to registry like docker hub. <br>
 Note 2: ~/.m2/settings-security.xml will have master password settings, which is generated using `mvn --encrypt-master-password`